ameliawong1/Recipe-Rating-Analysis/README.md

 # Recipe Ratings and Health: Does Nutrition Affect How We Rate?

-*By Amelia Wong*
+By Amelia Wong

 ## Introduction

 We all have different ideas about what makes a recipe great—taste, convenience, healthiness, or a mix of all three.
 But when people leave reviews online, what factors most influence those ratings?
 For my DSC 80 final project at UC San Diego, I explored whether the nutritional content of a recipe, like its protein, sugar, or calories, influences how well it's rated by users.
-I used a dataset from Food.com containing thousands of recipes and user reviews.
+I used two datasets from Food.com containing thousands of recipes and user ratings.
 My goal was to investigate the relationship between a recipe's healthiness and its average rating, and later, to build a model that could predict whether a recipe will be rated highly based on its nutritional profile.

+The following chart explains each of the 12 columns in the `RAW_recipes` dataset, which includes 83,782 rows that correspond to 83,782 recipes.

 | Column             | Description                                                                                                                                                                                       |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |